Indigenous education: Community-based pedagogy

 The school environment under a community-based education system requires communication and collaboration between the school and the community.
 The community must share leadership within the schools and must be involved in decision-making, planning, and implementation.
-Children learn through the guidance rather than determinants of their teachers or elders and are taught skills of active participation.
+Children learn through the guidance, rather than determinants of their teachers or elders, and are taught skills of active participation.
 Out of community-based education arises community-based participatory research (CBPR), an approach to research that facilitates co-learning co-partnership between researchers and community members to promote community-capacity building.
-CBPR requires having youth-researcher partnerships, youth action-groups, and local committees made up of youth, tribal leaders, and elders.
+CBPR requires having youth-researcher partnerships, youth action groups, and local committees made up of youth, tribal leaders, and elders.
 This approach to research builds strength and empowers community members.

-Culturally sustaining and revitalizing pedagogy
+Culturally-sustaining-and-revitalizing pedagogy

-McCarty and Lee (2014) express that tribal sovereignty (Indigenous people's as peoples, not populations or national minorities), must include education sovereignty.
-The authors report that Culturally Sustaining and Revitalizing Pedagogy (CSRP) is necessary in education, based on three items; (1) asymmetrical power relations and the goal of transforming legacies of colonization, (2) reclaim and revitalize what has been disrupted and displaced by colonization, and (3) the need for community-based accountability.
+In a 2014 publication, McCarty and Lee express that tribal sovereignty (Indigenous peoples as peoples, not populations or national minorities), must include education sovereignty.
+The authors report that culturally-sustaining-and-revitalizing pedagogy (CSRP) is necessary in education based on three items; (1) asymmetrical power relations and the goal of transforming legacies of colonization, (2) the reclamation and revitalization of what was disrupted and displaced by colonization, and (3) the need for community-based accountability.

-CSRP is meant to off balance dominant policy dialogue.
+CSRP is meant to off-balance dominant policy dialogue.
 This research follows two case studies at two different schools, one in Arizona and one in New Mexico.
 Tiffany Lee reports for Native American Community Academy (NACA) in Albuquerque, New Mexico.
-The core values for the school include; respect, responsibility, community service, culture, perseverance, and reflection.
+The core values for the school include respect, responsibility, community service, culture, perseverance, and reflection.
 These core values reflect tribal communities as well.
 NACA offers three languages; Navajo, Lakota, and Tiwa, and the school also seeks outside resources to teach local languages.
 This study emphasizes that teaching language is culturally sustaining and revitalizing; which creates a sense of belonging and strengthens cultural identities, pride, and knowledge.
 At NACA, teachers know they possess inherent power as Indigenous education practitioners.
 They make a difference in revitalizing Native languages through culturally sustaining practices.

 The second case study was reported by Teresa McCarty at Puente de Hozho (PdH), that language has a different role for members of various cultural communities.
-At PdH, the educators reflect parents’ influence (Dine and Latino/a) for culturally sustaining and revitalizing education.
+At PdH, the educators reflect parents' influence (Dine and Latino/a) for culturally sustaining and revitalizing education.
 The goal is to heal forced linguistic wounds and convey important cultural and linguistic knowledge that connects to the school's curriculum and pedagogy.

 Balancing academic, linguistic, and cultural interests is based on accountability to Indigenous communities.
-The authors describe the need for linguistic teachings as a “fight for plurilingual and pluricultural education.”
+The authors describe the need for linguistic teachings as a "fight for plurilingual and pluricultural education."
 Educators can attempt to balance state and federal requirements with local communities and Indigenous nations.